Most Visited Tourist Attractions

 New York’s most famous green space covers nearly 850 acres in the middle of Manhattan, and though it’s the most visited park in the world, it still offers a lot of space to spread out.

-2. Times Square - New York, New York, USA
+2. Times Square — New York, New York, United States

 Annual visitors: 39.2 million

-1. The Strip - Las Vegas, Nevada, USA
+1. The Strip — Las Vegas, Nevada, United States

 Annual visitors: 39.6 million

-Better times to go: midweek during winter (so long as there are no big conventions happening) and during the peak of summer when the desert’s sweltering temps keep the crowds inside or at the pool.
+The better times to visit include midweek during winter (so long as there are no big conventions happening) and during the peak of summer when the desert’s sweltering temps keep the crowds inside or at the pool.